Differentially Private Community Detection for Stochastic Block Models: Main Results Discussions

 \emph{Main Ideas behind the Proof(s) of Theorems \ref{thm:error_stability_mechanism_two} and \ref{thm:error_stability_mechanism_general} and Intuition behind the private recovery threshold:} Analyzing the error probability for the stability based mechanism for SBM is highly non-trivial.
 Specifically, there are two types of error events occur in this mechanism when estimating the true labels $\bm{\sigma}^{*}$: $(1)$ When the stability mechanism outputs the ML estimate $\hat{\bm{\sigma}}_{\text{MLE}}$, then we are interested in bounding the $\operatorname{Pr}(\hat{\bm{\sigma}}_{\text{MLE}} \neq \bm{\sigma}^{*})$.
 This error probability can be analyzed using existing results on exact recovery \cite{abbe2015exact}, and the error vanishes as $o(1)$ if $\sqrt{a} - \sqrt{b} > \sqrt{r}$. $(2)$ The second source of error is when the mechanism outputs a random label $\perp$, whose probability is bounded by $\operatorname{Pr}(\tilde{d} \leq \frac{\log{1/\delta}}{\epsilon})$.
 The key technical challenge arises in the analysis of this probability.
-Specifically, we show that when the graph $G$ is drawn from an SBM, the ML estimator is $\mathcal{O}(\log(n))$-stable with high probability.
+Specifically, we show that when the graph $G$ is drawn from an SBM, the ML estimator is $\Omega(\log(n))$-stable with high probability.
 By leveraging this result, we bound the probability $\operatorname{Pr}(\tilde{d} \leq \frac{\log{1/\delta}}{\epsilon})$, and in order to make this probability decay as $o(1)$ for exact recovery, we obtain sufficient conditions on $(a, b)$ presented in Theorems \ref{thm:error_stability_mechanism_two} and \ref{thm:error_stability_mechanism_general}.

-\textbf{\emph{Stability of SDP relaxation.}} We show that the SDP relaxation (SDP for short) method also has the stability property, i.e., a graph $G$ generated by an SBM is $\Omega(\log{n})$-stable with respect to the SDP with high probability, which gives us the following result for $r=2$ communities.
+\textbf{\emph{Stability of SDP relaxation.}} We show that the SDP relaxation (SDP for short) method also has the stability property, i.e., a graph $G$ generated by an SBM is $\Omega(\log{n})$-stable with respect to the SDP with high probability, which gives us the following result for both $r=2$ and $r>2$ multiple equal-sized communities.

 \begin{theorem} For $r\geq 2$ communities, $\mathcal{M}^{\text{SDP}}_{\operatorname{Stability}}(G)$ satisfies exact recovery if